 Michael (Micky) Cohen-Wolkowiez, MD, PhD

-Cohen-Wolkowiez completed his medical degree at the Universidad Central de Venezuela and his residency in Pediatrics at the Nicklaus Children’s Hospital in Miami, Florida.
-Board-certified in pediatrics and pediatric infectious disease, he completed infectious disease subspecialty training at Duke University and received a PhD in Pharmaceutical Sciences from the University of North Carolina at Chapel Hill School of Pharmacy.
+Dr. Cohen-Wolkowiez completed his medical degree at the Universidad Central de Venezuela and his pediatric residency at Nicklaus Children's Hospital in Miami, Florida.
+Board-certified in pediatrics and pediatric infectious disease, he completed infectious disease subspecialty training at Duke University.
+Dr. Cohen-Wolkowiez received a PhD in Pharmaceutical Sciences from the University of North Carolina at Chapel Hill School of Pharmacy.